DaisukeNagata/BothSidesCamera/README.md

 // Switch camera　Please check the in-camera as the camera type is different. previewView.changeDviceType(backDeviceType: .builtInUltraWideCamera, frontDeviceType:.builtInUltraWideCamera)

+//　Method to match the preview screen and playback screen previewView.deviceAspect(rect: bView.backCameraVideoPreviewView.frame)

 ```

 ## How to